-Conducting active shooter training across your organization is not a small task, especially if you company extends across large geographic areas.
+Conducting active shooter training across your organization is not a small task, especially if your company extends across large geographic areas.
 Rather than leaving your employees to fend for themselves with PowerPoint presentations exclusively on workplace violence and active shooter planning, consider using these tips to make enterprise-wide training successful.

 1. Use workshops to highlight workplace violence, risk of active shooter incidents and response to active shooters.